jhsu802701/rails_from_scratch_rails5/01-04-rubocop.md

 ### Gemfile

-* Add the following line to the end of the Gemfile:
+* Add the following lines to the end of the Gemfile:
 ```

 # BEGIN: gems used in test_code.sh script
 gem 'rubocop', '0.42.0' # Code style checking tool; not recommended for legacy apps
 ```